valeria-gonzalez/PM25-forecasting/README.md

 - **Forecasting and Results Analysis:** Using the trained LSTM model to forecast PM2.5 levels, analyzing the model's performance, and visualizing the predictions.

-Graphs of the process and the datasets created can also be found, providing a visual understanding of the transformations and predictions made throughout the project.

 Graphs of the process and the datasets created can also be found.

 ## Why Is It Important